mike99mac/minimy-mike99mac/README.md

     ``...``

+### Test microphone and speakers

+It is important to know your microphone and speakers are working.
+There are scripts in mycroft-tools named **``testrecord``** and **``testplay``**.
+They are wrappers around **``arecord``** and **``aplay``** designed to make it easier to test recording audio to a file and playing it back on the speakers.

+- To test your microphone and speakers, issue the following command then speak into the microphone for up to five seconds.

+    **``$ testrecord``**

+    ```
+    Testing your microphone for 5 seconds - SAY SOMETHING!
+    INFO: running command: arecord -r 44100  -f S24_LE -d 5 /tmp/test-mic.wav
+    Recording WAVE '/tmp/test-mic.wav' : Signed 24 bit Little Endian, Rate 44100 Hz, Mono
+    ```

+You should hear your words played back to you. essful the script will attempt to play it back.
+If you do not, you must debug the issues - there's no sense in going forward without a microphone and speakers.

 - Test your environment with the newly installed **``lsenv``** script which reports on many aspects of your Linux system.

     **``$ lsenv``**